alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

 --- We used the following services: Storage, Container Registry, Run and Monitoring.
 Cloud Storage is used for storage of the data that we are using (the rotten tomatoes dataset).
 Container Registry has been used to store and manage Docker images.
 Cloud Run has been used to run our containers and deploy our application.
-Lastly Cloud Monitoring was used in our project to create alerts.
+Lastly, Cloud Monitoring was used in our project to create alerts.
 We created one alert that notifies us when the the storage data in the model bucket surpasses a certain limit. ---

 ### Question 18